bschulte/LOVE-Autocomplete/README.md

 ## Known Issues

+* **Versions before 0.3.5 may not have the proper dependencies installed for the extension to work, please update if you have an older version.**
 * When a function has multiple signatures, if you select anyone but the 1st and try to type a param it will switch back to the first signature.
 * Command to launch love expects "love" to be in the path

 ## Release Notes

+### 0.3.6

+Realized that I didn't add the proper dependencies to make things work properly, so that's fixed now.

+### 0.3.2

+Small changes

 ### 0.3.0